-Upon successful completion of the degree requirements of the participating home department and the collaborative program, students receive the notation “Completed Collaborative Program in Environment and Health” on their transcript and parchment.
+Upon successful completion of the degree requirements of the participating home department and the collaborative program, students receive the notation “Completed Collaborative Specialization in Environment and Health” on their transcript and parchment.

 Participating Degree Programs